 Computers & Internet Access

-Each of the La Crosse County facilities has one or more computers available to the public for use, and Internet access with a variety of MS Office products available to patrons.
+Each of the La Crosse County facilities has multiple computers available for use with Internet access and a variety of MS Office products available to patrons.
 You will need to have your library card with you to log on to the public computers.

 How Your Library Tax Money is Spent

-The La Crosse County Library had an operating budget of $1,733,964 in the year 2012 with the La Crosse County library levy at $1,641,147.
+The La Crosse County Library had an operating budget of $1,767,874 in the year 2013 with the La Crosse County library levy at $1,665,251.
 The balance of operating income came from a combination of our used book sales, fees and fines paid by patrons; a grant from Winding Rivers Library System; donations; and revenue from copies and printing.
-An additional $29,981 came from neighboring Counties for the use of our facilities by their residents in municipalities without libraries.

 Library Organization Chart